norcalbiostat/prof_website/content/post/2022-11-26-poster-guidelines/index.en.md

 * [Powerpoint template](http://www.posterpresentations.com/html/free_poster_templates.html).
     - Trifold tabletop templates are seldom used.
-    - Common sizes are 36" x 48", but 24" x 36" is also okay for class purposes.
+    - Common sizes for professional conferences are 36" x 48" (3h'x4w'), but 24" x 36" (2h'x3w') is also okay for class purposes.
     - Choose either a three, or four column layout by following the instructions along the right sidebar.
-* Chico State Biology Student Research Symposium posters tend to be 4'x3'.
-See the 2022 [[event page here]](https://www.csuchico.edu/biol/events-seminars/student-research-symposium-2022.shtml) for guidance and templates.

 ## Collaboration

 * If you are working with a partner on this project, you can upload your powerpoint template to Google Drive.
 It will keep the correct scaling and allow you to simultaneously edit the file.

 # Content